Followers

 14. AP readers like the idea of the sources used "in conversation" with each other.
 (Most of you are killing this.)

-15. Definitely avoid just 5 paragraphs and then using 1 source in each body paragraph--looks and reads pretty elementary!
+15. Avoid only writing 5 paragraphs with just 1 source in each body paragraph--looks and reads pretty elementary!
+(Five paragraphs can be fine though!!)

 16. MOST IMPORTANT: remember--it is very OBVIOUSLY supposed to be YOUR argument, just supplemented by the sources; the sources are meant to enhance your ideas.